Pack3tL0ss/ConsolePi/README.md

 This function also:
 - Configures traffic from the wired interface to NAT out of the WLAN interface if the WLAN has an internet connection.
 (The reverse of Auto-HotSpot)
-- Optionally Configure wired traffic to share access to the OpenVPN tunnel if established (via Auto-OpenVPN)
+- Optionally, with `ovpn_share: true` set in the optional `OVERRIDES:` section of ConsolePi.yaml wired devices will share access to the OpenVPN tunnel if established (via Auto-OpenVPN).

 > The [ZTP Orchestration](readme_content/ztp.md) feature will enable wired fallback to static/DHCP Server when you run `consolepi-ztp`.  `consolepi-ztp -end` restores everything to pre-ZTP state.
 You do not need to enable it if ZTP is your only need for it `consolepi-ztp` will handle that.

-## **ConsolePi Cluster / Cloud Sync**
+## ConsolePi Cluster / Cloud Sync

 The Cluster feature allows you to have multiple ConsolePis connected to the network, or to each other (i.e. first ConsolePi in hotspot mode, the others connected as clients to that hotspot).
 A connection to any one of the ConsolePis in the Cluster will provide options to connect to any local serial adapters, as well as those connected to the other ConsolePis in the cluster (via the `consolepi-menu` command).